6 national parks to visit in South Australia’s Flinders Ranges

 From mid-March to mid-August the temperature in the area is milder, making it the best time to take your 4WD and explore the Simpson Desert.

-Head to Poeppel Corner, in the Munga-Thirri–Simpson Desert Conservation Park, and stand in three different states at once.
+Head to Poeppel Corner, in the Munga-Thirri – Simpson Desert National Park, and stand in three different states at once.

 For a camping experience like no other, head towards the salt lakes in the central region where gidgee woodlands provide shade, shelter and soft ground for pitching a tent.